Guide to U.S. Barber Quarters

 The Barber Quarter was introduced in 1892, after more than five decades of use for the previous Seated Liberty motif.
-The new deign featuring the head of Liberty on the obverse would be adopted for the dime, quarter, and half dollar.
-The series of Barber Quarters, minted continuously from 1892 until 1916, consists of 74 circulation strike issues and an additional 24 proof issues for all years up to 1915.
-With the exception of three rare issues, the series is very collectible, although much overlooked until recent times.
+The new design by Charles E. Barber featuring the head of Liberty would be used across the dime, quarter, and half dollar.
+The Barber Quarter was struck each year from 1892 until 1916 across four mint facilities, comprising 74 different circulation strikes with an additional 24 proofs.
+The series contains for three key issues, including one major rarity which has been called the “King of Barber Coinage.”

-The story of the Barber Quarter began in 1887, when Mint director James B. Kimball included a short request within his annual report to alter the circulating coin designs.
+The story of the Barber Quarter began in 1887 when United States Mint Director James P. Kimball included a short request within his annual report to alter the circulating coin designs.
 The public had become tired of them, and many considered the Liberty Seated design to be of inferior quality, especially for a nation as grand as the United States.
-Nothing happened until 1890, when the Treasury Department contacted ten prominent artists for the purpose of designing new silver coinage.
-The cost to hire one of these artists far exceeded what the Treasury Department was willing to spend, and the idea was soon abandoned.
+Eventually, a law was passed granting the Treasury Department the authority to alter coin designs once they had been in use for a period of at least 25 years.

-On the reverse of the coin is the image of an eagle with its wings spread, holding arrows in one claw and an olive branch in the other.
-A scroll within its beak contains the motto E PLURIBUS UNUM.
-Above the eagle are another 13 stars, and inscriptions UNITED STATES OF AMERICA and the denomination QUARTER DOLLAR are around.
-The first year of the series, 1892, had dies made from two different reverse hubs.
-The first has the Eagle’s left wing covering only half of the “E” in UNITED.
+The reverse design features a heraldic eagle adapted from the Great Seal of the United States.
+The eagle appears with wings spread, a shield at its breast, and talons grasping an olive branch and bundle of arrows.
+A scroll within the eagle’s beak contains the motto E PLURIBUS UNUM.
+Thirteen stars appear above the eagle, with the inscriptions UNITED STATES OF AMERICA and the QUARTER DOLLAR surrounding.
+The first year of the series had dies made from two different reverse hubs.
+The first has the eagle’s left wing covering only half of the “E” in UNITED.
 The second variety has the wing covering most of the letter.
-In 1900 a new obverse hub was introduced, and in 1901 a new reverse hub was introduced as well, but few collectors have noticed this change and it is not often mentioned in literature.